November 2017: mid-Atlantic Crossing on the Viking SUN

 The immigration hall at Lisbon airport was very crowded when we arrived at 6:30am and it took us over an hour to go through immigration.
 Several Viking reps were there to greet us and we boarded a large bus to the cruise terminal at Cais Jardim Do Tabaco, which is immediately south of the Alfama neighborhood.

 We finally checked in and were welcomed aboard the ship at 10am.
 Guests had the opportunity to enjoy snacks/beverages/lunch and relax.
 We decided to stay put until we could check into our cabin, drop our carry-on bags and then go sight-seeing in downtown Lisbon.

-We visited Lisbon in 2009 with Grand Circle Travel, so we had seen Lisbon's major attractions including those in Belém.
+We visited Lisbon in 2009 with Grand Circle Travel, so we saw Lisbon's major attractions, including those in Belém.
 The day's plan was to check out some of the areas of central downtown that we did not get to see the last time and we accomplished this via taxis and tuk-tuk.